pachira aquatica money tree

 Soil

 Well-drained indoor potting mix is the ideal choice for the money tree houseplants.
 Soil with a neutral pH is recommended.
-These plants are able to withstand saturated soil for short periods of time but will benefit from a well-drained medium.
+These money tree plants are able to withstand saturated soil for short periods of time but will benefit from a well-drained medium.

 Pruning